 The Marjorie Barrick Museum of Art believes everyone deserves access to art that challenges our understanding of the present and inspires us to create a future that holds space for us all.
 Located on the campus of the most racially diverse university in the United States, we strive to create a nourishing environment for those who continue to be neglected by contemporary art museums, including BIPOC and LGBTQIA+ groups.
 As the only art museum in the city of Las Vegas, we commit ourselves to leveling barriers that limit access to the arts, especially for first-time visitors.
 To facilitate access for low-income guests we provide free entry to all our exhibitions, workshops, lectures, and community activities.
 Our collection of artworks offers an opportunity for researchers and scholars to develop a more extensive knowledge of contemporary art in Southern Nevada.
 The Barrick Museum is part of the College of Fine Arts at the University of Nevada Las Vegas (UNLV).

 The Barrick Museum of Art is open to the public Tuesday - Saturday, 10 a.m.- 5 p.m.
-Note: The Museum is closed from July 25 - September 23, 2021 for a lighting renovation.

 The Marjorie Barrick Museum of Art is located in the heart of the University of Nevada, Las Vegas campus.
 The museum is easily accessed from the west side of campus at the intersection of Harmon Avenue and University Center Drive.
 Drive east on East Harmon Ave until the road enters the campus and terminates in a parking lot.
 The Museum will be on your right, next to a desert landscape garden.
 Directions here.